sleepydragonsw/PyCExtWorkshop/doc/project7.rst

     - TODO 3B (note: raise IOError here instead of ValueError)
     - TODO 3C

-As an advanced (and optinal) improvement, add useful context information to the error message, such as the actual number of bytes read, using `PyErr_Format <http://docs.python.org/2/c-api/exceptions.html?#PyErr_Format>`_.
+As an advanced (and optional) improvement, add useful context information to the error message, such as the actual number of bytes read, using `PyErr_Format <http://docs.python.org/2/c-api/exceptions.html?#PyErr_Format>`_.